 Teacher Assistants aid classroom teachers in a variety of ways unique to each instructor.
 Students must be able to follow directions and be responsible and accountable.
 Any time not assisting the teacher may be used to work on classroom or homework assignments.
 Teacher Assistants can never be class distractions.
 Only high school students are eligible to be a Teacher Assistant and permission from the teacher to be assisted is required.

-PREREQUISITE: Teacher Permission HIGH SCHOOL CREDIT: Elective
+GRADE LEVEL: 10-12, may be repeated for credit PREREQUISITE: Teacher Permission HIGH SCHOOL CREDIT: Elective